Antalgic posture is often the prelude to a nasty sciatica. I do not think it is difficult to see that this lady has a distinct list to starboard.

-With nature knows best, and other forms of care, I'm not sure how long healing takes.
+With nature knows best, and other forms of care, I am not sure how long healing takes.
 Six weeks is my reckoning unless it occurred some time ago; then you're never sure.

-If you are leaning away from the painful side, then it's knows as the postero lateral disc; towards means it is a medial herniation.
+If you are leaning away from the painful side, then it is known as the postero lateral disc; towards means it is a medial herniation.
 Clinically they behave quite differently.

 With chiropractic help, the medial disc often responds magically; within a few days you may be feeling almost normal.
 Alas, there's a sting in the tail.